-- (1) A reclamation plan shall be filed with, and approved, by the Planning Board before a permit is granted.
-Such plan shall describe in detail procedures to be undertaken to fulfill the requirements of Section 15 (M)(3) below. - (2) No part of any extraction operation, including drainage and runoff control features, shall be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond classified GPA or a river flowing to a great pond classified GPA, and within seventy-five (75) feet, horizontal distance, of the normal high-water line of any other water body, tributary stream, or the upland edge of a wetland.
-Extraction operations shall not be permitted within fifty (50) feet, horizontal distance, of any property line without written permission of the owner of such adjacent property. - (3) Within twelve (12) months following the completion of extraction operations at any extraction site, which operations shall be deemed complete when less than one hundred (100) cubic yards of materials are removed in any consecutive twelve (12) month period, ground levels and grades shall be established in accordance with the following: - (b) All debris, stumps, and similar material shall be removed for disposal in an approved location or shall be buried on-site.
-Only materials generated onsite may be buried or covered on-site. - (c) The final graded slope shall be two and one-half to one (2 1/2:1) slope or flatter. - (d) Topsoil or loam shall be retained to cover all disturbed land areas, which shall be reseeded and stabilized with vegetation native to the area.
-Additional topsoil or loam shall be obtained from off-site sources if necessary, to complete the stabilization project. - (4) In keeping with the purposes of this Ordinance, the Planning Board may impose such conditions as are necessary to minimize the adverse impacts associated with mineral extraction operations on surrounding uses and resources.
+- A reclamation plan shall be filed with, and approved, by the Planning Board before a permit is granted.
+Such plan shall describe in detail procedures to be undertaken to fulfill the requirements of Section III.M.3. - 2.
+No part of any extraction operation, including drainage and runoff control features, shall be permitted within one hundred (100) feet, horizontal distance, of the normal high-water line of a great pond classified GPA or a river flowing to a great pond classified GPA, and within seventy-five (75) feet, horizontal distance, of the normal highwater line of any other water body, tributary stream, or the upland edge of a wetland.
+Extraction operations shall not be permitted within fifty (50) feet, horizontal distance, of any property line without written permission of the owner of such adjacent property. - 3.
+Within twelve (12) months following the completion of extraction operations at any extraction site, which operations shall be deemed complete when less than one hundred (100) cubic yards of materials are removed in any consecutive twelve (12) month period, ground levels and grades shall be established in accordance with the following: - All debris, stumps, and similar material shall be removed for disposal in an approved location or shall be buried on-site.
+Only materials generated on-site may be buried or covered on-site. - b) The final graded slope shall be two and one-half to one (21⁄2:1) slope or flatter. - c) Topsoil or loam shall be retained to cover all disturbed land areas, which shall be reseeded and stabilized with vegetation native to the area.
+Additional topsoil or loam shall be obtained from off-site sources if necessary, to complete the stabilization project. - 4.
+In keeping with the purposes of this Ordinance, the Planning Board may impose such conditions as are necessary to minimize the adverse impacts associated with mineral extraction operations on surrounding uses and resources.

-N. Agriculture
+N. AGRICULTURE